Prof Patricia Owens

 Patricia Owens joined Sussex in 2011 after holding previous positions in London and Oxford (where she recieved a teaching excellence award).
 She was promoted to Professor in 2015.

-Her most recent book, Economy of Force: Counterinsurgency and the Historical Rise of the Social, will be published in the Studies in International Relations series of Cambridge University Press series in 2015.
+Her most recent book, Economy of Force: Counterinsurgency and the Historical Rise of the Social, was published in the Studies in International Relations series of Cambridge University Press in the summer of 2015.
 A special section of Security Dialogue will be dedicated to the book and The Disorder of Things will host a symposium later this year.
 Owens' first book, Between War and Politics: International Relations and the Thought of Hannah Arendt (Oxford, 2007) and was the subject of a roundtable in the journal International Politics.